Dynamics of axion-neutral pseudoscalar mixing: Introduction

-\textbf{Brief summary of results:} \textbf{a:)} We obtain the non-equilibrium effective action for scalar or pseudoscalar mixing indirectly through their coupling to a radiation bath.
+\textbf{Brief summary of results:} \textbf{a:)} We obtain the non-equilibrium effective action for scalar or pseudoscalar mixing indirectly through their mutual coupling to a common bath.
 The equations of motion are stochastic with dissipative and noise kernels obeying generalized fluctuation dissipation.
-These are solved for the general case and applied to axion-neutral pion mixing after the QCD phase transition. \textbf{b:)} A misaligned axion condensate induces a macroscopic neutral pion condensate that displays time evolution on a long and a short time scale, akin to the $K^0-\overline{K}^0$ in vacuum (albeit with important differences).
+These are solved for the general case and applied to axion-neutral pion mixing after the QCD phase transition. \textbf{b:)} A misaligned axion condensate induces a macroscopic neutral pion condensate that ``seeds'' the chiral phase transition.
+The induced pion condensate displays time evolution on a long and a short time scale, akin to the $K^0-\overline{K}^0$ in vacuum (albeit with important differences).
 The pion condensate survives on time scales much longer than the pion decay lifetime, a phenomenon reminiscent of the ``purification'' of a Kaon beam. \textbf{c:)} On time scales much longer than the pion lifetime, the neutral pion condensate is proportional to the macroscopic U(1) Chern-Simons condensate. \textbf{d:)} Indirect mixing also implies the necessity for kinetic mixing. \textbf{e:)} The axion and pion populations exhibit thermalization with the radiation bath, while connected correlation functions exhibit long-lived off-diagonal coherence, a manifestation of ``bath-induced coherence''.

 In section (\ref{sec:effact}), we introduce the generic model to be studied, obtain the Schwinger-Keldysh (in-in) effective action, and derive and solve the equations of motion of the mixing fields in the general case.
 In this section we discuss subtle renormalization aspects and the necessity for kinetic mixing in the effective action.
 Section (\ref{sec:piondynamics}) is devoted to studying the dynamics of axion-neutral pion mixing as a specific example, from which we draw more general lessons.
 In this section we confirm one of the main conjectures of ref.\cite{shuyangcs}, namely that a misaligned axion induces a neutral pion condensate via mixing, and study the time evolution of correlations, coherences and populations.
 Section (\ref{sec:conclusions}) summarizes our results and conclusions.
 Several appendices provide technical details.